On the hard $\gamma$-ray spectrum of the potential PeVatron supernova remnant G106.3+2.7: Application to SNR G106.3+2.7

-Our particle escaping scenario has an interesting characteristic: in a spherically symmetric system, there will be a sharp cutoff in the $\gamma$-ray spectrum.
-Meanwhile, smoother break can be predicted if asymmetric morphology is taken into account: asymmetric shock velocity distribution gives rise to asymmetric $E_{\rm max,global}$ distribution, and an integration over the whole SNR consequently smoothen the sharp cutoff, leading to a break in the $\gamma$-ray spectrum.
-The escape scenario presented in this paper can coexists with the former continuous escape scenarios.
-During the lifetime of SNR, the shock may break and the CRs can thus escape with continuous power-law spectra, which is the case as previously adopted \citep[see e.g.,][]{2010MNRAS.409L..35L,2011MNRAS.410.1577O}.
-In the SNR catalog\footnote{http://snrcat.physics.umanitoba.ca/SNRtable.php} \citep{2012AdSpR..49.1313F}, there are only a few SNRs with $\gamma$-ray emissions in $\la 10$ TeV are confirmed to be of hardronic origin, and our novel hadronic spectrum may be found in more SNRs with the help of LHASSO, AS$\gamma$ and HAWC experiments in future.
+{A sharp cutoff in the novel proton spectrum is an interesting characteristic in our particle escaping scenario with a spherically symmetric morphology applied, which can well fit the {Tibet} AS$\gamma$ data in this SNR.} Meanwhile, {instead of a sharp cutoff,} smoother break can be predicted if {an} asymmetric morphology is {considered}. {In that case,} the shock radius $R_{\rm sh}$ and velocity $v_{\rm sh}$ both vary in different directions, and thus $E_{\rm esc} \propto v_{\rm sh}^2R_{\rm sh}$ also varies in different direction accordingly{, and thus} the spatial variation of $E_{\rm esc}$ {may turn} the sharp cutoff into a softer break.
+Since the data available at present can not distinguish the asymmetric model, here we adopt a symmetric model {to explain the $\gamma$-ray spectrum in the zeroth order}.
+Further observation carried {out} by LHASSO may help to distinguish these models.} During the lifetime of {SNRs}, the shock may break and the CRs can thus escape with continuous power-law spectra, which is the case as previously adopted \citep[see e.g.,][]{2010MNRAS.409L..35L,2011MNRAS.410.1577O}.
+In the SNR catalog\footnote{http://snrcat.physics.umanitoba.ca/SNRtable.php} \citep{2012AdSpR..49.1313F}, there are only a few SNRs with $\gamma$-ray emissions in $\la 10$ TeV {which} are confirmed to be of hadronic origin, and our novel hadronic spectrum may be expected to be found in more SNRs with the help of {LHASSO \citep[see e.g.,][]{2021ChPhC..45b5002A}, {Tibet} AS$\gamma$, HAWC, CTA \citep[see e.g.,][]{2021JCAP...02..048A} and ASTRI Mini-Array \citep[see e.g.,][]{2020JHEAp..26...83P} experiments} in future.